andwellbas/DjangoProjectGamesAtlasUA/README.md

 ## Contact

-For any inquiries or issues, please contact us at gamesatlasua@gmail.com.
+For any inquiries or issues, please contact gamesatlasua@gmail.com.

 ## Deployment